include-what-you-use/include-what-you-use/README.md

         llvm/tools/clang/tools$ git clone https://github.com/include-what-you-use/include-what-you-use.git

-  * Edit `tools/clang/tools/Makefile` and add `include-what-you-use` to the `DIRS` variable
   * Edit `tools/clang/tools/CMakeLists.txt` and put in `add_subdirectory(include-what-you-use)`
-  * Once this is done, IWYU is recognized and picked up by both autoconf and CMake workflows as described in the Clang Getting Started guide
+  * Once this is done, IWYU is recognized and picked up by CMake workflow as described in the Clang Getting Started guide

 This configuration is more useful if you're actively developing IWYU against Clang trunk.
 It's easier to set up correctly, but it requires that you build all of LLVM and Clang.